hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 heightened demand for explosive detection in airports, border crossings, and military checkpoints, along with improved identification of chemical warfare agent and narcotics positions.
 E-Nose devices as efficient alternatives to traditional methods.
-Technological, advancements such as miniaturization and portability enhance deployment flexibility, while multi-sensor platforms and real time monitoring strengthen and threat detection capabilities.
+Technological, advancements such as miniaturization and portability enhance deployment flexibility, while multi-sensor platforms and real time monitoring strengthen and threat detection capabilities. see jasleen Kaur, "A Review Paper: Smell on Interest (DIGITAL SCENT)

 The market expansion is fueled by collaborations between E-Nose developers, government agencies, and security firms, opening avenues for new markets and funding.
 Successful deployments and international adoption can further drive market growth.
-Adaption military grade E-Nose technology for civilian application adds a layer of diversification, spanning environmental monitoring, food safety, and medical diagnostics.
+Adaption military grade E-Nose technology for civilian application adds a layer of diversification, spanning environmental monitoring, food safety, and medical diagnostics. www.E-Nose.org

 Jamaica and the rest of the region have an impact on Digitial Scent Technology market faces significant challenges stemming from the potential health, impact of hazardous chemicals in scent synthesizers.
 Public concern and regulatory hurdles hinders widerspread adoption, including customer apprehension and stringent regulations.
-Health risks and liability's concern, such as, uncertain short term and long term health effects.
+Health risks and liability's concern, such as, uncertain short term and long term health effects. www.google.com and www.digiscent.com

 Additionally, limitations in marketing research and ethical considerations, such as concerns about privacy and authonomy, restrict the technology's acceptance.
 To overcome challenges, the industry must in research, implement safety standards, promote transparency, amd focus on ethical application.
-By doing so, the digital scent technology industry can pave the way for a more sustainable and widely accepted future.
+By doing so, the digital scent technology industry can pave the way for a more sustainable and widely accepted future. see digiscent.com

 Artificial Intelligence utilised ChatGPT and Bing Chat may be cause waves, another innovative technology stands out for sheer novelty and potential to be reflected as Digital Scent Technology (DST).
 Digital Scent Technology aims to introduce the sense of smell into our digital lives.
 In computing terms, this is the forgotten sense.
 But a fledging technology is promising to change that.
-Let's take a looked at DST and see if it comes up smelling like roses or if the whole technology smell a bit fishy.
+Let's take a looked at DST and see if it comes up smelling like roses or if the whole technology smell a bit fishy. see www.scentware.com

 In Jamaica as well as the region, synthetic musks and plithalates are potentially hazardous compounds which are also used as perfume ingredient.
 Will it ever possible to transfer scents digitally?
 It could probably be done, but human need some sort of Virtual Reality equivalent technology thatk